efeacer/EPFL_ML_Project1/README.md

 Please don't hesitate to contact the authors about any questions about the project or machine learning in general:
 - Efe Acer: efeacer@gmail.com
-- Murat Topak
+- Murat Topak: murattopak01@gmail.com
-- Daniil Dmitriev
+- Daniil Dmitriev: dmitrievdaniil97@gmail.com